-This 2nd edition is again made possible with UN Environment's extraordinary assistance and support, and especially Angela Kariuki, Arnold Kreilhuber and Andrew Raine, as well as support from Research Professor Louis Kotze of the North-West University in Potchefstroom, South Africa (currently visiting at Lincoln University in the UK) and Professor John H. Knox, the United Nations Special Rapporteur on Human Rights and the Environment.
+The 2nd edition was also sponsored by UNEP and we are especially grateful to Angela Kariuki, Arnold Kreilhuber and Andrew Raine, as well as support from Research Professor Louis Kotzé of the North-West University in Potchefstroom, South Africa (currently visiting at Lincoln University in the UK) and Professor John H. Knox, the former United Nations Special Rapporteur on Human Rights and the Environment.
 We also thank the Asian Development Bank for its assistance, especially Irum Ahsan.
 And we are also grateful to John Berger with Cambridge University Press for his support for Global Environmental Constitutionalism, from which portions of these materials were adapted.
 These materials also enjoyed input from Judges Bashir Valley, Brian Preston, and Meredith Wright.